Electrical waste: retailer and distributor responsibilities

 You must provide this service to everyone for free, regardless of whether they’ve bought anything from your store.

-You’re exempt if you’ve joined the DTS or an assessment shows you already have an effective system.
+You’re exempt if you’ve joined the Distributor Takeback Scheme (DTS) or an assessment shows you already have an effective system.

 Check the conditions to see if you can store the waste temporarily before you dispose of it.